henriksommerfeld/blog-hugo/content/article/2017-06-03-hugo-tag-cloud.md

 _**Update 2017-07-03:** Code is updated to solve an issue that would cause a crash when all posts have the same number of tags (causing a division by 0).
 Thanks to [@MunifTanjim][8] in the Hugo discussion thread [Weighted tag cloud][6]._

+_**Update 2017-07-27:** [Artem Sidorenko posted an improved version of this code][9] where he uses logarithmic distribution for calculation of tag sizes.
+It doesn't make a big difference with my current content, but clearly does on his, so maybe on yours too._

 {{<highlight go "linenos=inline">}}
 {{- if gt (len .Site.Taxonomies.tags) 0 -}}
     {{- $fontUnit := "rem" -}}